'Bullet holes' found in German lawmaker's office | DW | 15.01.2020

 Police said they had launched an investigation based on possible charges of criminal damage.
 They said that several buildings had been targeted in the night, and that it wasn't yet clear what type of weapon was used.

 "Projectiles were not discovered.
 The police cannot yet say exactly what caused these damages," police said.
-The special arm of the police dedicated to politically motivated crimes, the Staatschutz, said that it was investigating the case and that it could not yet comment on whether the building specifically targeted.
+The special arm of the police dedicated to politically motivated crimes, the Polizeilicher Staatsschutz, said that it was investigating the case and that it could not yet comment on whether the building had been specifically targeted.

 'Simply unbelievable'